-Training consists of on-the-job learning complemented by short, in-house or external training courses, which may be run by:
+The training you will receive consists of on-the-job learning, complemented by short, in-house or external training courses, which may be run by:

-If you don't already have professional qualifications, your training is likely to include part-time study for NEBOSH, NCRQ or British Safety Council qualifications such as the NEBOSH National Diploma in Occupational Health and Safety, the NCRQ Level 6 Diploma in Applied Health and Safety or the BSC Level 6 Diploma in Occupational Safety and Health.
+If you don't already have professional qualifications, your training is likely to include part-time study for NEBOSH, NCRQ or City and Guilds NVQ certificates and diplomas and British Safety Council qualifications, such as the Level 3 Certificate in Occupational Safety and Health.

 These qualifications meet the academic requirement for graduate membership of IOSH (Grad IOSH).
 See the website for a full list of accredited qualifications.

 As a graduate member you can work towards chartered membership of IOSH (CMIOSH).
 This involves successfully completing a two-year Initial Professional Development (IPD) scheme.
 As a chartered member, you must undertake continuing professional development (CPD).